Non-standard cosmology: Steady State theories

 As more cosmological data began to be collected, cosmologists began to realize that the Big Bang correctly predicted the abundance of light elements observed in the cosmos.
 What was a coincidental ratio of hydrogen to deuterium and helium in the steady state model was a feature of the Big Bang model.
 Additionally, detailed measurements of the CMB since the 1990s with the COBE, WMAP and Planck observations indicated that the spectrum of the background was closer to a blackbody than any other source in nature.
 The best integrated starlight models could predict was a thermalization to the level of 10% while the COBE satellite measured the deviation at one part in 105.
 After this dramatic discovery, the majority of cosmologists became convinced that the steady state theory could not explain the observed CMB properties.

 Although the original steady state model is now considered to be contrary to observations (particularly the CMB) even by its one-time supporters, modifications of the steady state model have been proposed, including a model that envisions the universe as originating through many little bangs rather than one big bang (the so-called "quasi-steady state cosmology").
 It supposes that the universe goes through periodic expansion and contraction phases, with a soft "rebound" in place of the Big Bang.
-Thus the Hubble Law is explained by the fact that the universe is currently in an expansion phase.
+Thus the Hubble law is explained by the fact that the universe is currently in an expansion phase.
 Work continues on this model (most notably by Jayant V. Narlikar), although it has not gained widespread mainstream acceptance.

-Proposals based on observational skepticism

-As the observational cosmology began to develop, certain astronomers began to offer alternative speculations regarding the interpretation of various phenomena that occasionally became parts of non-standard cosmologies.

-Tired light

-Tired light theories challenge the common interpretation of Hubble's Law as a sign the universe is expanding.
-It was proposed by Fritz Zwicky in 1929.
-The basic proposal amounted to light losing energy ("getting tired") due to the distance it traveled rather than any metric expansion or physical recession of sources from observers.
-A traditional explanation of this effect was to attribute a dynamical friction to photons; the photons' gravitational interactions with stars and other material will progressively reduce their momentum, thus producing a redshift.
-Other proposals for explaining how photons could lose energy included the scattering of light by intervening material in a process similar to observed interstellar reddening.
-However, all these processes would also tend to blur images of distant objects, and no such blurring has been detected.

-Traditional tired light has been found incompatible with the observed time dilation that is associated with the cosmological redshift.
-This idea is mostly remembered as a falsified alternative explanation for Hubble's law in most astronomy or cosmology discussions.